Soju-JC/Soju-JC/README.md

 # 💫 About Me:
-🔭 Currently, I am an undergraduate student majoring in Statistics at the Federal University of Espírito Santo (UFES).<br>🤝 I am naturally curious, always seeking to understand how things work and how they can be improved.
+🔭 Currently, I am an undergraduate student majoring in Statistics at the Federal University of Espírito Santo (UFES) in Brazil.<br>🤝 I am naturally curious, always seeking to understand how things work and how they can be improved.
 I love challenges and approach problem-solving with patience and persistence.
 Despite being introverted, I feel comfortable communicating and collaborating with others to achieve common goals.<br>⚡ In my free time, I enjoy indulging in my hobbies of watching anime and reading manga.

 ## 🌐 Socials: